-Gavin tells us about how a change of environment can help if a person with learning disabilities is struggling to accept the help being offered.
+If the person with learning disabilities is struggling to accept the help offered a change of environment could make the difference between them accepting or rejecting healthcare.

+What can you do as individuals or a service to adapt your physical environment?

+Hide equipment that isn't needed?

+Have a less busy wall?

+Provide a quiet space?

-- What can you do as individuals or a service to adapt your physical environment? - Could you think about how welcoming this is? - Is there a quiet space for people to wait? - Do patients have the option to wait outside? - Do you feel you and your team have the skills and confidence when someone is anxious, to bring them out of flight or fight mode? - Could you contact the Community Learning Disability nurses if additional support is needed?
+Have the option for people to wait outside?

+Gain the skills and confidence when someone is anxious, to bring them out of flight or fight mode?

+Make sure you contact the acute liaison nurses if additional support is needed to get the same health outcomes as anyone else would have?